rectorphp/rector/docs/rector_rules_overview.md

         ->call('configure', [[
             RenameClassConstFetchRector::CLASS_CONSTANT_RENAME => ValueObjectInliner::inline([
                 new RenameClassConstFetch('SomeClass', 'OLD_CONSTANT', 'NEW_CONSTANT'),
-                new RenameClassAndConstFetch('SomeClass', 'OTHER_OLD_CONSTANT', 'NEW_CONSTANT', 'DifferentClass'),
+                new RenameClassAndConstFetch('SomeClass', 'OTHER_OLD_CONSTANT', 'DifferentClass', 'NEW_CONSTANT'),
             ]),
         ]]);
 };